Kenomagnathus: Paleobiology

 Spindler likened Kenomagnathus to the enigmatic synapsid Tetraceratops, as both had short faces, large eyes, and a diastema in their jaws.
 While this implies that the skulls of both were specialized for food processing, Spindler noted that further comparisons "cover a wide range of possibilities".
 In particular, Tetraceratops was highly specialized; the diastema in Tetraceratops does not line up with the position of the lower canines, but is located slightly behind it, and the first premaxillary tooth would have jutted out from the front of the jaws when they were closed.
 Spindler suggested in 2019 that Tetraceratops was durophagous (i.e. it fed on hard-shelled prey), based primarily on its teeth.
-He inferred a similar lifestyle for Kenomagnathus based on its tall skull in 2020, and suggested that the diastema of Kenomagnathus may have been covered by rigid tissue, against which a potentially enlargened lower tooth would have pressed to crush prey items.
+He inferred a similar lifestyle for Kenomagnathus based on its tall skull in 2020, and suggested that the diastema of Kenomagnathus may have been covered by rigid tissue, against which a potentially enlarged lower tooth would have pressed to crush prey items.